 - Rollback and audit logs are also provided via Git

-In tech we’re seeing a generational shift from mutable, imperative infrastructure to imperative, declarative infrastructures.
+In tech we’re seeing a generational shift from mutable, imperative infrastructure to immutable, declarative infrastructures.
 That’s where GitOps makes sense.
 In that context Weaveworks uses Terraform to provision and maintain VMs, networking, security groups, ELBs, RDS instances, DynamoDB tables, S3 buckets, IAM roles, and Ansible for managing Kubernetes components including the Docker engine, the Kubelet, the Kube-proxy, the API Server, the Scheduler, the Controller Manager, Etcd.
 Weaveworks wrote a tool to parse the difference between desired and actual state in Kubernetes called kubediff.

 In this post I have, perhaps unfairly, been using GitHub as shorthand for Git-based source code management.
 There are of course other platforms – notably Atlassian Bitbucket and GitLab worth a mention here.
 It should not surprise us that Atlassian’s Kubernetes team has also established a GitOps approach, although it came up with a different name – BDDA (pronounced ‘Buddha’) for “Build-Diff,Deploy-Apply”.